 In 2010, following the implementation of measures to control the labelling and packaging of tobacco products in Uruguay, the Philip Morris tobacco company filed a complaint with the World Bank’s International Centre for Settlement of Investment Disputes, alleging that the measures were in violation of a bilateral investment treaty.
 In July 2016, however, an arbitration tribunal upheld Uruguay’s right and obligation to protect the health of its population with measures in line with the WHO Framework Agreement for Tobacco Control (FCTC).
 Not only was this ruling a milestone in tobacco control measures worldwide, but it was also a vital part of ensuring that other countries would be better placed to move forward with similar tobacco control measures.

-Most recently, President Vázquez has been driving forward measures to ensure plain packaging on tobacco products, and to implement front of package food warning labelling so that those products high in sugar, salt and fats can be easily identified.
+President Vázquez drove forward measures to ensure plain packaging on tobacco products, and to implement front of package food warning labelling so that those products high in sugar, salt and fats can be easily identified.

-President Vázquez has received numerous honors during his career, including awards from the World Heart Foundation, the Bloomberg School of Public Health at Johns Hopkins University, the Campaign for Tobacco-Free Kids, among others.
-In May 2018, he was also honored with the WHO Director-General’s Special Recognition Award for No Tobacco Day, the only Special Recognition to be given this year.
+During his professional career, he received numerous honors, including awards from the World Heart Foundation, the Bloomberg School of Public Health at Johns Hopkins University, the Campaign for Tobacco-Free Kids, among others.
+In May 2018, he was also honored with the WHO Director-General’s Special Recognition Award for No Tobacco Day.

 President Tabaré Vazquez died in Montevideo on 6 December 2020, at age 80.
 President Luis Lacalle Pou declared three days of national mourning following his death and said that Uruguay "lost a prominent scientist and a citizen defender of human rights”.